-Because Seattle is gray and wet for seven months on the calendar (and because we’re all deficient of vitamin D and overall well-being), we get pretty serious about outdoor dining when the sun finally gets back to work.
-Our favorite warm-weather places are a good mix of patios, rooftops, and decks, and make eating or drinking outside glorious enough that you can almost forget about how you have to wear your soggy mildewed converse the rest of the year.
+Because Seattle is gray and wet for seven months on the calendar we take our outdoor dining very seriously when the sun gets back to work.
+Our favorite warm-weather places are a good mix of patios, rooftops, and decks, that almost make you forget about how you have to wear soggy converse the rest of the year.
 But maybe that’s just the vitamin D talking.

 Humble Pie is the epitome of the Pacific Northwest.
-It’s catty-corner to a chicken coop, the plates are compostable, the ingredients are locally-sourced, and the patio is loaded with picnic tables under string lights and is also catty-corner to a chicken coop.
-It’s a bizarre experience to eat Neapolitan pizzas and draught pints of Washington beer while listening to ambient clucking, but it totally works.
-Also important: the pizzas are excellent.
-Get the margherita with fresh mozzarella if you’re feeling classic, and the “whole hog” (prosciutto, bacon, pulled pork, tomato sauce, mozzarella) if you plan to eat a salad tomorrow.
-Vegetarians, don’t let that scare you away - there are options for you too.
+It’s catty-corner to a chicken coop, the plates are compostable, the ingredients are locally-sourced, and the patio is loaded with picnic tables under string lights.
+It’s kind of bizarre to eat pizza and drink cider while listening to ambient clucking, but it totally works.
+Get the margherita with fresh mozzarella if you’re feeling classic, and the “whole hog” (with prosciutto, bacon, and pulled pork) if your general mood is “salads are for tomorrow.”

-You’re not surprised to see Fremont Brewing on this guide, and we frankly do not care.
-Fremont Brewing Company is everyone’s favorite place to day drink beers in the summer, and we feel the same way.
-The outdoor patio is like Disneyland for hop-obsessed craft brew nerds, but there’s something for you here even if you don’t even know what a saison is.
-Try the rotating infused beers (a.k.a Randalls) for a unique flavor like pineapple cherry or Thai basil grapefruit.
-It’ll be hard to find a seat, but just send one person to stalk tables with their passive aggressive laser vision while the rest of the group waits in line for a drink.
-Bring your own RoRo BBQ or Un Bien to eat here, but if you forget to do so there’s a huge bowl of pretzels with your name on it.
+Fremont Brewing Company is everyone’s favorite place to day drink in the summer, and we’re not arguing.
+The outdoor patio is like Disneyland for craft beer nerds, but there’s something for you here even if you couldn’t care less how hazy your IPA is.
+Try the rotating infused Randalls beer for a unique flavor like pineapple-cherry or Thai basil grapefruit.
+It’ll be hard to find a seat, but just send one person to stalk tables with their best passive-aggressive face on while the rest of the group waits in line for a drink.
+Bring your own RoRo BBQ or takeout pizza from The Masonry to eat here, but if you forget to do so, there’s a huge bowl of very free pretzels with your name on it.

-Alright, you get it: the most popular patio places in Seattle are popular for a reason.
-Westward is no exception - it gets hyped like new seasons of Game of Thrones, Westward gets a lot of hype.
+Like certain 30-second scenes of Game of Thrones, Westward gets a lot of hype.
 And it deserves the praise.
 Yes, the adirondack chairs in the front overlooking the water are wonderful.
-Yes, the adjoining patio that makes us feel like we’re at a wedding cocktail hour is Seattle at its finest.
-Yes, sitting at a table in the nautically-themed dining room next to the opened wall-to-floor windows is worth the expensive price tag of the weird-sounding kind-of-Mediterranean food that should never make sense but is delicious.
-It’s all great and you should just make a reservation and do it.
+Yes, the adjoining patio makes us feel like we’re at a wedding cocktail hour.
+Yes, sitting at a table in the nautically-themed dining room next to an open garage door is worth the expensive price tag for things like wood-fired gigante beans with feta and braised lamb with tzatziki.
+Make a reservation and enjoy it for yourself.

-Frelard Pizza Company is the sister pizzeria to Ballard Pizza Company, but it’s smack in the middle of a busy stretch on Leary Way (in the neighborhood with for sure the ugliest name).
-Their patio is the best outdoor place to have a beer-and-pizza party with your entire group of friends, huddled around a picnic table next to random barrels and a stone-covered firepit.
-The service is great, a rotating seasonal hard cider is always on tap, and the pizzas are some best New York-style pies you can get in the city (make sure a prosciutto and arugula one, AKA the Parma, is on your table).
-A couple of large pizzas and some salads to share around the stone-covered firepit, and Saturday’s sunset meal is taken care of.
+Frelard Pizza Company is the sister pizzeria to Ballard Pizza Company.
+Their patio is the best place to have an outdoor beer-and-pizza party with your entire friend group.
+The service is great, a rotating seasonal hard cider is always on tap, and the thin-crust pizzas with toppings like coppa and arugula will satisfy that one bitter New Yorker in the bunch.
+A couple of large pies and some salads to share around the stone-covered firepit, and Saturday’s sunset meal is taken care of.